|

 limited to the living room - a path

-table and to the far side of the
+the far side of the loveseat to use

 conversations Horowitz was having on